-Forecast in population change ↑ = 2,500
+Forecast in population change [†] = 2,500

 The majority of the Small Local open spaces in Collingwood are experiencing high levels of use.
-With the forecast substantial population increase of approximately 15,000 people by 2031, there is a need to provide additional open space in Collingwood, including new Small Neighbourhood, Local and Small Local open spaces The recommendations include expanding the size of selected existing Small Local open spaces to allow inclusion of a greater diversity of facilities.
+With the forecast substantial population increase of approximately 15,000 people by 2031, there is a need to provide additional open space in Collingwood, including new Small Neighbourhood, Local and Small Local open spaces.
+The recommendations include expanding the size of selected existing Small Local open spaces to allow inclusion of a greater diversity of facilities.
 The additional distributed open spaces will also assist to mitigate urban heat, provide increased urban greening and open space within a safe and easy walk of residents and workers as urban densities continue to increase in the future.
 This will positively contribute to the health and wellbeing of residents and workers.
+A priority for new open space is to ensure it receives excellent winter sunlight to address concerns expressed by the community regarding the more recent overshadowing of existing open space as a result of the increased height of built form in this precinct.